Pine Swamp Wildlife Corridor

 - Town of Ledyard transfer, 6.56 acres (2014)

-Within the Pine Swamp Wildlife Corridor, trails can be accessed via eight trailheads:
+Within the Pine Swamp Wildlife Corridor, trails can be accessed via seven trailheads:

 North Tract